mietek/pol/README.md

 Naturally, I have in mind a specific way to implement QUEUE and UNQUEUE.
 And I caution you, more strongly than usual, that plausible modifications won’t work.
 I’ll try to mention all the reasons.

 In addition to the user’s dictionary address and ready flag, each user must have a link field—not in his dictionary, but in user control.
-Each facility that is to be protected must have associated with it 2 fields: the owner, and the first person waiting.
+Each facility that is to be protected must have associated with it two fields: the owner, and the first person waiting.
 The best arrangement is to have a table of such queue-words, one for each facility.
 If a facility is free, its owner is 0; otherwise its owner is the number of the user owning it.
 A user’s number is his position in the table of users, starting at 1.
 If no one is waiting, a facility’s waiter field is 0; otherwise it is the number of the user waiting.

 If I want a facility and its free: